MicrosoftDocs/sql-docs/docs/relational-databases/graphs/sql-graph-tsql-reference.md

 ## Next Steps
-To get started with SQL graph, please refer to SQL graph sample [SQL Graph Database - sample] (github link to a sample)
+To get started with SQL graph, please refer to SQL graph sample.